Educating Your Kids on Dealing With Sexually Explicit Content

-The internet is a great place for children to have fun and learn new things.
-But it also presents a fair share of age-inappropriate content that your children may unintentionally stumble upon.
+While the internet is a great place for children to have fun and learn new things, it also has a fair share of age-inappropriate content that your children may unintentionally stumble upon – especially sexually explicit materials.

 - One in two teenagers has watched or read sexually explicit materials, with some as young as seven when they were first exposed to it.

 - One in three teenagers admitted viewing pornography in the past year, whether intentional or accidental.

 - 77% of those exposed to sexual content accessed it through smartphones.

 - 5 per cent of the teens who had seen pornography encountered it first in lower primary levels – at age nine or younger.

 Here are some tips for you to educate your child on dealing with sexually explicit content: